Custom metrics

 start=now - timedelta(days=7), end=now, segment_attribute="custom_seg", segment_value="val_1")

-Retrieve values over batch
+Retrieve values over a batch

 from datarobot.models.deployment import CustomMetric